11 Plus PRACTICE TEST

 What is the 11 Plus?

 The 11 plus exam was introduced to UK schools in 1944 to ensure resources were made available to the most able students in the country.
 It was gradually phased out in England and Wales by 1976.
 It is still used today by many private and grammar schools in a number of counties and boroughs.
 The 11+ is also known as the transfer test and still causes controversy among the education community due to its selective nature.
+Many opponents complain that children from a more privileged background will do better than the working class and that this is unfair.

 The 11 plus exam is a secondary school entrance examination used to identify the most academically able children for admission into private independent schools and state-funded grammar schools.
 They are administered in year 5 or year 6 when children are either 10 or 11 years old.